Combined sewer: CSO storage

-Indianapolis, Indiana, is building underground storage capacity in the form of a 28 mi 18 ft diameter deep rock tunnel system which will connect the two existing wastewater treatment plants, and provide collection of discharge water from the various CSO sites located along the White River, Eagle Creek, Fall Creek, Pogue's Run, and Pleasant Run.
+Indianapolis, Indiana, is building underground storage capacity in the form of a 28 mi 18 ft diameter deep rock tunnel system which will connect the two existing wastewater treatment plants.
+This project, known as the DigIndy project, will provide collection of discharge water from the various CSO sites located along the White River, Eagle Creek, Fall Creek, Pogue's Run, and Pleasant Run.
 Citizens Energy Group is managing the efforts to construct the first phases of the work, which includes a 250 ft deep Deep Rock Tunnel Connector between the Belmont Wastewater Treatment Plant and the Southport Wastewater Treatment Plant.
 Additional tunnels will branch under the existing watercourses located in Indianapolis.
-The planned cost for the project will total $1.9 billion dollars.
+The planned cost for the project will total $1.9 billion.

 Fort Wayne, Indiana, is constructing a 4.5 mi, 14 ft diameter, $180M tunnel under the 3RPORT (Three Rivers Protection and Overflow Reduction Tunnel) to address the myriad CSOs which outfall into the St. Mary's, St. Joseph, and Maumee Rivers.
 The 3RPORT is approximately 160 ft below grade, and is anticipated to enter service in 2023.

+In March 2024 the Thames Tideway Tunnel was completed in London at a cost of around £5bn, with it reaching full operation in early 2025.
+The tunnel promises to reduce CSO spills by up to 95%.